dkowalsky7/URIthesis/README.md

     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-### Comitte Signature Pages
+### Committee Signature Pages

 URI formatting guidelines did not specify the appropriate indentation for these pages.
 Because of this, these files were just generated with MS word and included as `.pdf` files.
-Simply open the word document within the `\intropages` folder and open the `sign_pages.doc` and change the name of or add the committee members accordingly.
+Simply open the word document within the `\intropages` folder and open `sign_pages.doc` and change the name of or add the committee members accordingly.
 Save the file with the `.pdf` extension to the same folder.

 ## Additional Notes